adamhl8/filterql/README.md

 #### Boolean Fields

-For boolean fields, you can use the field name without any comparison to check for truthiness:
+For boolean fields, you can use the field name without any comparison to check for `true`:

 `downloaded` is equivalent to `downloaded == true`